 Indulging in island life: Phuket in January

-January is one of the driest months of the year in this tropical paradise.
-There is less rain than at other times of year and temperatures hover around a perfectly comfortable 27°C on average.
+January is one of the driest months of the year in Thailand and temperatures hover around a perfectly comfortable 27°C on average.

 Phuket in January is a delight for water sport enthusiasts.
 With the Andaman Sea calm, clear and inviting, the conditions are superb for swimming, diving, and snorkelling, especially around the beautiful coral gardens.
 There’s an increased visibility up to 30 metres underwater, allowing for more intimate and awe-inspiring encounters with the marine life.